bridgekat/zenith/README.md

     - [ ] Pretty-printer
   - [ ] MM1-style Scheme interpreter (I just want more flexible notations/macros... not sure if this is necessary)
     - [x] Primitive forms and procedures
-    - [ ] DTT and FOL formula representation
+    - [ ] Formula and context representation
     - [ ] Macros
     - [ ] Calling C++ and Python code for tactics (if I could make this far...)
   - [ ] Partial checking